sakshi534/Predicting_Categorical_Variable/README.md

 Following steps are to be covered:
 1. Import the files and merge them into a single dataset.

-2. Conduct exploratory steps you would on any new dataset, including any visuals to describe the dataset.
+2. Conduct exploratory steps to describe the dataset.

 3. Create a model to predict the binary categorical variable named “target” including: